vinxp97/GPT-CLI/README.md

 # GPT-CLI
-I created a command-line based utility that enabled you to have conversations with GPT-4 using Python.
-This was originally made in May 2023.
+I created a command-line based utility that enabled you to have conversations with GPT-4 using Python. **This was originally made in May 2023**.

 The goal of the project was to learn how to use env files within my projects.
 Concepts used: